TheDayIsMyEnemy/WeatherCli/README.md

 # WeatherCli

-Simple tool that allows you to get weather data from OpenWeatherMap API..
+Simple tool that allows you to get weather data from OpenWeatherMap API.

 It shows the current Weather in your terminal.